 I’d never worn a KUHL shirt before this review, and I was pleasantly surprised with its performance.
 Like the RADIKL pants, this t-shirt, the ENGINEERED KREW, is built with a focus on comfort, great fit, and sun protection, but with no compromise in durability or breathability, either.

 The torso of this men’s hiking sun-protective shirt is made with a breathable, rugged mesh.
 It feels extremely strong, almost like a fabric version of chainmail, but remains lightweight and allows for great movement.
-I’ve worn the Engineered Krew short sleeve hiking shirt on probably a dozen hikes now, and haven’t seen any scuffing or degradation of the fabric.
+I’ve worn the Engineered Krew short-sleeve hiking shirt on probably a dozen hikes now, and haven’t seen any scuffing or degradation of the fabric.

 Performance